 As buildings popped up around the area, the reservoir’s small capacity could not keep up with the demand.
 Instead, it turned into a leisurely spot for nearby residents who used it as a swimming pool.

-On the fateful evening of 6th April 1936, two British soldiers, Private Alfred Birch and Francis Hubbard, drowned in the reservoir.
+On the fateful evening of 6th April 1936, 2 British soldiers, Private Alfred Birch and Francis Hubbard, drowned in the reservoir.

 According to a Straits Times article dated 7th April 1936, Private Birch, a non-swimmer, thought that the pool was a metre deep and leapt in.
-Unfortunately, it was actually 6 metres deep.
+Unfortunately, it was actually 6m deep.

 It still saw use as a swimming pool during the Japanese occupation, before a second fatal drowning incident a few years after the war involving a teenager sealed its fate, and eventually led to its abandonment.